rustshop/rustshop/README.philosophy.md

 configuration options, etc.) and sacrifices (costs, inefficiencies, workarounds).

-Oftentimes, what a team needs is hand-made, cut to size solutions that is simplistic, easy to evolve and the group is not afraid to develop it.
+Oftentimes, what a team really needs is a hand-made, cut to size solutions that is simplistic, easy to evolve and the group is not afraid to develop it.
 This creates a synergy with universal tools and cohesive technical culture: